 Those seeking funding from the South Hadley Council are expected to:

---demonstrate how the project will engage and benefit residents of our town
+--clearly demonstrate how the project will engage and benefit residents of South Hadley

 --seek no more than 50% of the total project budget from the Council